-"Liquidity" is defined as open-ended investments and investment vehicles whereby the manager can liquidate the investments without meaningful market impact and/or bid/ask spreads in a period of days or weeks, depending on the asset class.
+\&quot;Liquid" is defined as open-ended investments and investment vehicles whereby the manager can liquidate the investments without meaningful market impact and/or bid/ask spreads in a period of days or weeks, depending on the asset class.

-"Follow-on Allocation" is defined as additional investments made with an existing SDCERA investment manager.
+†&quot;Follow-on Allocation" is defined as additional investments made with an existing SDCERA investment manager.
 Generally speaking, this applies to private asset managers where SDCERA invests in subsequent funds managed by the same team, applying the same investment thesis.

-Private Markets are private market investments, such as private equity and private real estate.
+Private Markets are private market investments, such as private equity, private debt and private real estate.
 Given their long-lived nature, potential for volatility, and higher investment management costs, private markets require a higher standard of review.
-As such, the Board will review and approve all such investments based on the recommendation of the CIO and the due diligence conducted by the Investment Staff and General Consultant.
+As such, the Board will review and approve all such investments based on the recommendation of the CIO and the due diligence conducted by the Investment Staff and General Consultant as prescribed in SDCERA's Underwriting Model for private market investments